rbaumgarten/xlt-testsuite-documentation/README.md

 ## Installation

-- Download and unzip the test suite in a directory of rour choice.
+- Download and unzip the test suite in a directory of your choice.

-To run this test suite with the __XLT Script Developer__ in Firefox you only need:
+To run the test suite with the __XLT Script Developer__ in Firefox you only need:

 - Install Firefox add-on `XLT Script Developer`.
 - Open `Tools > XLT Script Developer` in Firefox.